Islamic State threat could stiffen Japan PM Abe's stance on security

+TOKYO (This version of the Jan.
+21 story, corrects Shinzo Abe's age in paragraph nine.)

-TOKYO A purported Islamic State threat to kill two Japanese captives unless it gets $200 million in ransom could harden Prime Minister Shinzo Abe's resolve to break with Japan's pacifism and boost Tokyo's global security role - even as it intensifies debate over his polarizing policy.
+A purported Islamic State threat to kill two Japanese captives unless it gets $200 million (133 million pounds) in ransom could harden Prime Minister Shinzo Abe's resolve to break with Japan's pacifism and boost Tokyo's global security role - even as it intensifies debate over his polarising policy.

 In an online video released on Tuesday near the end of a tour by Abe to the Middle East, a black-clad figure holding a knife and standing between two kneeling men in orange clothes, gave Japan 72 hours to respond to the ransom demand, which he linked to Abe's Jan.
 17 pledge of $200 million in non-military aid for countries battling the Islamic State.